 Change the following text in P341 L17

-An EDMG STA that supports segmentation and reassembly may segment large MSDUs received at the MAC SAP
+An DMG STA that supports segmentation and reassembly may segment large MSDUs received at the MAC SAP

 Change the following text in P341 L29

-An EDMG STA supports segmentation and reassembly if the Segmentation and Reassembly Support subfield is equal to 1 in the STA’s EDMG Capabilities element.
+An DMG STA supports segmentation and reassembly if the Segmentation and Reassembly Support subfield is equal to 1 in the STA’s EDMG Capabilities element.

 Change the following text in P341 L33

-Segmentation and reassembly is established for a particular TID through the use of an ADDBA Request and ADDBA Response frame exchange that includes the SAR Configuration element.
-Segmentation and reassembly shall not be used under an unsolicited block ack agreement.
+Segmentation and reassembly is established for a particular TID through the use of an ADDBA Request and ADDBA Response frame exchange that includes the SAR Configuration element or through the use of Association Request and Association Response under an unsolicited block ack agreement.